John Adam Sturtz Jr. was born on June 12, 1817 in Somerset County, PA, the son of John "Adam" and Maria "Catherine" (Gaumer) Sturtz Sr.

 Tragically, their two eldest sons joined the Union Army during the Civil War, and both contracted deadly illnesses which claimed their lives.

 In 1863, they purchased a farm of 160 acres, which they kept for five years until 1868.
 They owned 10 acres of timber property.
-They had perhaps four horses, some cattle and some hogs.
+They had perhaps four horses, cattle and some hogs.
 Family friend J.V.
 Boggs occasionally helped with threshing, and nephew Benjamin Sturtz once called it "good land."
 But in about 1860, John Adam began to suffer from dyspepsia (indigestion), rheumatism and eventually from curvature of the spine.
 He also spent a lot of money on liquor and frequently chewed tobacco.
 As such, he physically was unable to work his land, nor to rent it to others, and depended largely on income generated by his sons.
 With wheat prices depressed, his fortunes sunk rapidly.

 Family friend E. Leydig wrote the following observation: